MASCOT-NTNU/OASIS/CheckOASIS.md

 - WARNING: Launch all the commands in the backseat CPU with `> /dev/null 2>&1 &`.
 - check process ID: pidof python3/python

 - check if AUV has HITL mode.

+- SPDE remember to tell Martin about the wind condition one day ahead of mission.